 We hope this page will help to answer some of your questions and keep you informed about how Covid is affecting your sponsored child’s community, and how your sponsorship is providing vital support as the impact spreads around the world.
 We are working closely with our Christian partners in the field to monitor and respond to the situation in each community.

-Sponsored children and their families are becoming more resilient to the impacts of Covid, thanks to our frontline Christian partners distributing health information and training project community leaders on how to prevent outbreaks.
+Sponsored children and their families are becoming more resilient to the impacts of COVID-19, thanks to our local Christian partners distributing health information and training community leaders on how to prevent outbreaks.
 A small number of cases have been reported in our project areas, and those who have been affected have received medical care.
 Cases have been contained and the situation continues to be monitored.
 Some staff have now been vaccinated against COVID-19 and are in the process of preparing our project areas for the government vaccine rollout.

 Protecting the most vulnerable sponsored children and their families is a priority for our partners.
 Those facing extreme poverty within our project areas have received food to prevent starvation and farming resources to increase crop yields and boost incomes.
 Our partners also supplied further hygiene items, including masks and medicated soap, to more than 2,150 community members.
 In addition to these initiatives, our partners have also increased access to clean water for drinking and washing hands to further protect sponsored children from outbreaks.

 Our local Christian partners in Cambodia have worked tirelessly to reduce the risk of COVID-19 for sponsored children and their families.
 COVID-19 has meant that project communities in Cambodia have faced increased risk of permanent school dropouts, domestic violence, and mental health challenges.